-As pet parents, it’s our responsibility to care for our cats, from feedings and playtime to veterinary visits and grooming.
+As pet parents, it’s our responsibility to care for our cats, from feeding and playtime to veterinary visits and grooming.
 While it’s essential when grooming to focus on brushing, nail trimming, and dental care, it’s also wise to check your cat’s ears regularly for dirt and debris.
 Ear mites in cats are a problem many owners only learn about when it happens to their own pets.

 While the debris in your kitty’s ear may be harmless, it could also signify an unwanted visitor: ear mites.
 These pests can cause damage and pain to your pet.
-Read for more details on ear mites, including how to diagnose and treat them.
+Read for more details on ear mites in cats, including how to diagnose and treat them.

-Because cats are natural hunters, their sense of hearing is highly sensitive.
-A cat can distinguish between two similar sounds from impressive distances and can hear two octaves high than us.
+Because cats are natural hunters, their sense of hearing is extremely sensitive.
+A cat can distinguish between two similar sounds from impressive distances and can hear two octaves higher than us.

 The cat’s pinna, the external part of the ear, is shaped like a cone.
 It collects sound waves like a funnel, drawing them into the ear.
 Cats can rotate their ears in a wide arc, allowing them to pinpoint the source of a sound better.
 Your cat’s ears can rotate 180 degrees.
 One ear can rotate independently of the other.

 Your cat’s ears indicate their mood.
 Flattened ears reflect stress, irritation, or submission.
 Forward ears show alertness.
 An anxious can may twitch their ears.
 Pay attention to these subtle ear changes to recognize mood disturbances and keep your kitty happy.

 As part of the grooming process, it’s important to check your cat’s ears and clean them if needed.
 Because of its funnel shape, your cat’s ear may collect dust or other debris easily.